-- 4 assignments worth 5% each and due by midnight on due dates. - All assignments are to be completed individually. - Late assignments are subject to a late penalty of 20%.
-Assignments submitted later than 1 day after the deadline will not be accepted. - All work is to be submitted electronically via Nexus in the format prescribed within the assignment instructions. - Students are responsible for backing up and protecting their assignment work, and for reviewing their assignments before submission to ensure the correct files are submitted.
+- 4 assignments worth 5% each and due by midnight on due dates. - All assignments are to be completed individually unless otherwise noted. - Late assignments may be subject to a late penalty of 25%.
+Assignments submitted later than 48 hours after the deadline will not be accepted. - All work is to be submitted electronically via Nexus in the format prescribed within the assignment instructions. - Students are responsible for backing up and protecting their assignment work, and for reviewing their assignments before and after submission to ensure the correct files are submitted.
 Allowances for technical issues, loss of data, or submission errors will not be considered.